5 Sections of the PMP® Exam Explained

 Once you’ve completed the plan, it needs to be presented to and approved by stakeholders.

-Later in the development of your project, the hard work you did during the planning phase will pay off.
+Later in the development of your project, the hard work you did during the planning process group will pay off.
 Instead of making last minute decisions or losing sight of the project vision, you can always refer back to the project management plan.

-Many PMPs are tempted to jump straight to phase three – the Executing phase.
-But, as demonstrated by the two phases that come before Executing on the PMP exam, there’s a lot of work that goes into project management before you get to Executing.
+Many PMP credential holders are tempted to jump straight to process group three – Executing.
+But, as demonstrated by the two process groups that come before Executing on the PMP exam, there’s a lot of work that goes into project management before you get to Executing.

 In the Executing process group, team members begin working on their individual tasks, and you’ll start seeing the fruits of their labor in the form of deliverables or completed assignments.
 Also interdependent tasks are completed in the correct order.
 For example, if you’re overseeing a website development project, you know that content for the website needs to be written before new pages can be launched.
 The schedule you created is key for ensuring that tasks are done in the correct order.